|

 to make the Atlanta 25.

-There is in practice little difference between the Hurley
+There is in practice little difference between

-built H24/70s and the Atlanta 24s and 25s.
-All are solidly
+the Hurley built H24/70s and the Atlanta 24s and 25s.
+All

-boat of just under 24 feet long.
+for a boat of just under 24 feet long.

-The rig has a very high aspect main, and a large genoa, which
+The rig has a very high aspect main, and a large genoa,

-fin keel versions have a swept back long fin keel, and the
+The fin keel versions have a swept back long fin keel, and

-bilge-keelers have splayed twin keels of the same draught. |
+the bilge-keelers have splayed twin keels of the same draught. |